mitodl/handbook/development-process.md

 When this is done, your git log should show one commit for all the changes in your branch followed by the 'merge base' of your branch.

-#### &#10146; Merge your PR into master via GitHub
+#### &#10146; Merge your PR into master/main via GitHub

 We merge PR's by button-click in GitHub for a few reasons.
-One of them to avoid possible human error in pushing to master in the command line.
+One of them to avoid possible human error in pushing to master/main in the command line.
 Near the bottom of your PR page, you should see a "Merge pull request" button.
 Click that.

 #### &#10146; Delete your branch and move your issue